|

 very low for a few days, you will probably survive the very horrible fate that awaits the

-There are many impediments to the installation of a proper family civil defense shelter -
+There are many impediments to the installation of a proper family civil defense fallout and blast shelter -

 cost, motivation, distractions, fear, etc. We all have many things to do in life besides